top of page

 The adjective 'invasive' has its origins in the Latin word 'invadere,' which is a combination of 'in-' (meaning 'into') and 'vadere' (meaning 'to go' or 'to walk').
 In Latin, 'invadere' meant 'to go into' or 'to enter forcefully.'
 Over time, as it transitioned into English, 'invasive' retained this fundamental sense of intruding or spreading into a space or environment where it is not wanted or where it causes harm or disruption.
 Its etymology reflects the idea of something encroaching upon or forcefully entering a territory or area where it does not belong, making it a fitting term for describing the behavior of certain species, processes, or actions that disrupt or harm their surroundings.

-Find the meaning of invasive
+Find the correct meaning of the adjective invasive:

 Try Again!